Finite type coarse expanding conformal dynamics: Definition and first properties

 \gap

 { \bf Diameter bounds.} Since all model maps appear in the dynamics of $f$, it follows that they are all uniformly continuous.
-Since the set $\MMM$ is finite, there exists a common modulus of continuity function $\hde_+$.
-Define the function $\hde_-$ to be the supremum of $\diam \wtW$ where $\wtW$ ranges over all connected components of preimages under $g_m, m \in \MMM$, of a connected set $W\subset V_m$ of diameter at most $r$.
+Since the set $\MMM$ is finite, there exists a common modulus of continuity function $\hde_+$: this is a self-homeomorphism of $\R_+$ such that, given $m\in \MMM$, any $x,y\in\wtV_m$,